stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

 ### 1.1 Canonical statement

-Quantum turbulence is the turbulent motion of quantum fluids such as superfluid helium and dilute Bose Einstein condensates.
+Quantum turbulence is the turbulent motion of quantum fluids such as superfluid helium and dilute Bose–Einstein condensates.
 The flow is characterized by:

 * exactly quantized circulation in units of a circulation quantum,
 * vortex lines that are topological filament defects,